ViperMiniQ/qgis-layer-tree-tools/README.md

 If a load fails on some of the layers, a window containing name, type and datasource will display information of the layers that have failed to load.

 As of ver 1.1, snapshots include symbology and visibility information.
+As of ver 1.3.0, snapshots include CRS information in WKT format.
 &nbsp;
 ### CREATING SNAPSHOT
 &nbsp;